-Even after six years on the market, the large Traverse is among the most competitive three-row SUVs.
-We liked its firm, comfortable, and quiet ride and its agile, secure handling.
+Although it dates back to 2008, the large Traverse is among the most competitive three-row SUVs.
+We liked its firm, comfortable, and quiet ride and its relatively agile, secure handling.
 But like its corporate cousins, the Buick Enclave and GMC Acadia, it's beginning to show its age.
-The 3.6-liter V6 engine and six-speed automatic are smooth and powerful enough, but at times they work hard in this large SUV, and its 16-mpg overall is uncompetitive.
+The 3.6-liter V6 and six-speed automatic powertrain is smooth and powerful enough, but it works hard in this large SUV, and its 16-mpg overall is uncompetitive.
 A big plus is the ability to fit adults in the roomy third row.
-Fit and finish is excellent, and for 2015 forward-collision and lane-departure warning systems are available.
+Fit and finish has improved, and for 2015 forward-collision and lane-departure warning systems are available.
 Reliability has been above average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy kitchen ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines